zx80/flask-simple-auth/docs/TUTORIAL.md

 For *group* authorization, we need to:

-- store group membership information somewhere
+- store group membership information somewhere.
-- provide callbacks to check for group membership
+- provide callbacks to check for group membership.
-- define a route which requires some group membership
+- define a route which requires some group membership.

 Whether a user belongs to the *admin* group is defined as a boolean in the user profile managed by *AcmeData*.
-First, write the group checking function:
+First, write the group checking hook:

 ```python
 # in "auth.py"